ukwa/npld-access-stack/README.md

   LDLc(*.ldls.org.uk - CENTRAL);
 ```

 The role of this server is to proxy user requests to the central services over the _Secure WAN Connection_.
-This is expected to be an NGINX instance that verifies the source IP addresses, handles the validation of the NPLD Player secure token, and sets up the ongoing secure connection to the central services.
+This is expected to be an NGINX instance that verifies the source IP addresses, handles the validation of the NPLD Player secure token, and sets up the ongoing secure connection to the central services (secured via SSL certs and a shared secret as per the original design).
 This should not require a lot of resources, e.g. a Linux server with 2GB of RAM and at least 2 CPUs.

 ### Deploying the NPLD Player